-1. One must understand that the message spread by the Lord Jesus in the Age of Grace was only the way of repentance.
+1. What was preached by the Lord Jesus in the Age of Grace was only the way of repentance

 Bible Verses for Reference:

 “Repent: for the kingdom of heaven is at hand” (Mat 4:17).

 “Then opened He their understanding, that they might understand the scriptures, And said to them, Thus it is written, and thus it behooved Christ to suffer, and to rise from the dead the third day: And that repentance and remission of sins should be preached in His name among all nations, beginning at Jerusalem” (Luk 24:45–47).

 Relevant Words of God: